czue/pegasus-docs/apis.md

 If you enable this feature, it will also enable JWT Authentication for your application, using [Simple JWT](https://django-rest-framework-simplejwt.readthedocs.io/en/latest/).
 You can then use the provided tokens to authenticate users from your mobile app / SPA.
+The authentication set up is largely based on [this guide](https://testdriven.io/blog/django-rest-authjs/#authentication-app).

 A complete end-to-end example that uses the API authentication feature in a React SPA can be found in the experimental [standalone front end](experimental/react-front-end.md).